-Section 2.
-For the purpose of providing the funds for the purposes specified in Section 1 hereof, and conditioned as provided in Section 1, the District shall incur a general indebtedness in an amount not to exceed \$2,960,000 and in no event to exceed an any outstanding general obligation indebtedness, equal to threefourths of one percent of the value of the property taxable within the District for strictly capital purposes other than the replacement of equipment.
-Costs of engineering, planning, financial, legal and other services lawfully incurred incident to the purposes specified in Section 1 of this resolution shall be appropriate capital costs to be paid from the proceeds of the bonds provided for by this resolution.
-The bonds authorized shall be issued as a single issue, as a part of a combined issue with other authorized bonds, or in more than one series to be issued within a period of five vears.
-The bonds shall be fully registered bonds; shall mature within twenty years from the date of issue, but may be for a shorter period (the life of the improvements and equipment to be constructed or acguired by the issuance of bonds being at least as long as the term of the bonds); shall be paid by annual property tax levies sufficient in amount to pay both principal and interest when due, which annual property tax levies shall be made in excess of regular property tax levies without limitation as to rate or amount but only in amounts sufficient to meet such payments of principal and interest as they come due;

-and shall be issued

-and sold in such man-
+Section 1.
+For the purpose of providing the money required to refund, pay and retire the 1985 Bonds and the 1987 Bonds, the District shall incur a general indebtedness in an amount not to exceed \$475,000 and in no event to exceed an amount, together with any outstanding general obligation indebtedness, equal to three-fourths of one percent of the value of the taxable property within the District conditioned upon ratification by the qualified electors of the District of the proposition described in Section 2 of this resolution.
+The Bonds authorized shall be issued as a single issue, as a part of a combined issue with other authorized bonds, or in more than one series.
+The bonds shall be fully registerd bonds: shall bear interest at such rate or rates as the Board of resolution, and payable as permitted by law; shall mature within 6 years from the date of issue (the life of the improvements being at least as long as the life of the bonds authorized by that resolution); shall be paid by annual property tax levies sufficient in amount to both principal interest when due, which annual property tax levies shall be made in excess of regular property tax levies without limitation as to rate or amount but only in amounts sufficient to meet such payments of principal and interest as they come due; and shall be issued and sold in such manner and at such time as shall be required for the purpose for which such bonds are to be issued.
+The exact date, form, terms, option of prior redemption, price, interest rate or rates and maturites of the bonds shall be hereafter fixed by resolution of the Board of Fire Commissioners.
+Pending the issuance of the bonds, the District may issue shortterm obligations pursuant to Chapter the District shall determine hereafter by